Motia Icon

 Virtual Connections

-Use virtualEmits and virtualSubscribes for visualization without actual events:
+Use virtualEnqueues and virtualSubscribes for visualization without actual events:

 name: 'CreateResource',

-Virtual connections show as gray/dashed lines in Workbench.
-Real connections (from emits and subscribes) show as dark solid lines.
+Virtual connections show as gray/dashed lines in the iii development console.
+Real connections (from enqueues and queue triggers) show as dark solid lines.

 Labels